HudoGriz/QTLspyer/README.md

 ## Installation

 The installation can be mainly done in two ways.
 First is save the right installation script inside a designated folder and run it.
 The second way is to copy this repository to a local computer and build the docker image using the command `docker build -t hudogriz/qtl_spyer:latest .` in the same directory as the `Dockerfile`.
-I recommend the first one as it is easier.
+I recommend the first way as it is easier.
 Both steps require a pre-installed **Docker**.

 ### Windows